We already discussed What is the Recruitment Process. Now it’s time to talk about Internal Recruitment Process.

 Internal recruitment also refers to a strategy that usually big corporations use to advertise their jobs internally.
 Due to these companies’ size, these job openings would otherwise go unnoticed by employees in other departments.

-A while ago I worked at a large multi-national company that had a very effective internal recruitment process.
+A while ago I worked at a large multi-national company that had a very effective internal recruiting process.
 Due to the fact that they had thousands of employees working at hundreds of departments all over the world, it had a board where job openings were internally posted.
 So, candidates could apply with their own company IDs.

 Here at Pipefy, the internal recruitment opportunities are communicated through email, with information about the required conditions to change positions, required academic degree/previous experiences and the link to apply.